-My mother is a speed reader, and she has this uncanny habit of rereading her favorite books over and over, again.
-There are a couple of favorite authors that she enjoys reading and would often venture out of her comfort zone to read new and exciting books; periodically landing her a new favorite author.
+My mother is a speed reader, and she has this uncanny habit of rereading her favorite books over and over again.
+She enjoys reading a couple of favorite authors, and she would often venture out of her comfort zone to read new and exciting books, periodically landing her a new favorite author.

 I have always bulked about rereading books.
 My excuses were many.
-One reason was that if I were to reread a book I would miss out on new adventures waiting for me in millions of unopened novels.
-Another reason not to reread was that once I read it I would always remember what I read.
-In other words, why bother reading it again if I knew what will happen?
+One reason was that if I were to reread a book, I would miss out on new adventures waiting for me in millions of unopened novels.
+Another reason not to reread was that once I read it, I would always remember what I read.
+In other words, why bother rereading it if I knew what would happen?

-It has been about seven years since I read Garden Spells and over fifteen years since I had read The Oath, but I considered them my favorites.
-I discovered within the reread of these books that there were many details I had forgotten.
-And, it was like revisiting a much-loved place, but experiencing a brand new adventure all over again.
+It has been about seven years since I read Garden Spells and over fifteen years since I read The Oath, but I consider them my favorites.
+I discovered during the reread of these books that there were many details I had forgotten.
+And it was like revisiting a much-loved place but experiencing a brand new adventure all over again.